paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 However the downside is that it becomes very difficult to create *alternative* implementations of the Python language and, who knows, these might be faster, use less memory or have better parallelism.
-This is because any alternate implementation must work the thousands of CPython C extensions out there, with all their quirks,to have any chance of being compatible with existing code.
+This is because any alternate implementation must work the thousands of CPython C extensions out there, with all their quirks, to have any chance of being compatible with existing code.

-This means that CPython extensions, the subject of this project, will be around for a long time.
+Python C extensions will be around for a long time.
 It is a skill worth learning.

 ------------------------------------